nighthawkcoders/flask_portfolio/README.md

+**Our Website Idea:**
+(Website Name) is a travel website that makes vacationing easy and efficient for all people.
+It will overall be simplistic, easy to use, and free for everyone.
+Contains all the information needed to go on a wonderful trip, and has a built in itinerary with planning for travel included.

 Contributor | GitHub | Tasks | Scrum Board | Commit | Journal Links
 ----------- | ----------- | ------------- | ------------- | ------------- | -------------
 Adi Khandelwal | [@Adi-K-Coding](https://github.com/Adi-K-Coding)| [Tasks](https://github.com/RohanG326/supporting_cast/issues) | [Scrum Board](https://github.com/RohanG326/supporting_cast/projects/1) | [Commits](https://github.com/RohanG326/supporting_cast/graphs/contributors) | [Journal](https://docs.google.com/document/d/1caGFdefkHrh74c3f_iuIx26mDD3QnP0FDM9cpS8BYFM/edit?usp=sharing)